top of page

 an illustration of a woman typing on her laptop

+You can't write effective sales copy unless you know who you're talking to.
 If there's one golden rule of copywriting, it's this: if you speak to everyone, you resonate with no one.

-Each business has its target audience it's selling to.
+Each business has a target audience that it's selling to.
 Your product or service has been created to solve a specific problem your target audience has.
+Knowing who they are will change how you talk to them and what words and phrases you use in your sales copy.

-Just think about it: you won't use the same language or arguments to convince a 30-year-old mom to buy your product or service as you would a 51-year-old businessman in corporate America.
+Just think about it.
+You won't use the same language or arguments to convince a 30-year-old mom to buy your product or service as you would a 51-year-old businessman in corporate America.

 So, before you write a word of your sales copy, think about who you're talking to.
 Define your customer avatar - this is the ideal client you'll be writing your sales copy for from now on.